http-feeds/http-feeds/README.md

 - Respects the `lastEventId` query parameter to scroll through further items
 - To support infinite polling for real-time feed subscriptions

+HTTP feeds can be used for event streaming and asynchronous data replication.

 Example
 ---